 Video training for sales reps is growing as more and more companies discover the positive impact it can have on improving sales force productivity.
 "Research has shown that more than 80% of learning takes place visually and that a combination of video and audio demonstrations are effective ways to learn tasks."

-1. Improve onboarding.
-Okay, so you have heard this before.
+Okay, so you've heard this before.
 But you may be less familiar with exactly how video can enhance the onboarding process.
-Of course, this is not focused exclusively on sales reps.
+Of course, this isn't focused exclusively on sales reps.
 The benefits of formal onboarding spread across the entire employee roster.
 Here are three ways video can enhance onboarding.

 - Facility tours.
 It's simply not a good use of time to repeatedly tap valued employees to lead tours for new folks when a video can do the job flawlessly.
 Besides, a virtual tour is absolutely consistent and predictable, which eliminates the potential misunderstandings or miscues that can grow from casual, off-the-cuff comments from tour leaders.